buttonbugs/Arizona-D2L-to-Notion/README.md

 # How To Use

-Once [the above steps](#before-you-use) are completed, the `Arizona D2L to Notion` extension will automatically sync your course data to the Notion database each time D2L loads, so no further action is required.
+Once [the above steps](#before-you-use) are completed, the `Arizona D2L to Notion` extension will automatically sync your course data to the Notion database each time D2L webpages load, so no further action is required.